BigPolarBear1/factorization/README.md

 Sieve with f(x) = zx^2+yx-N and g(x) = zx+y.
 And sieve with multiple such pairs.
 And I also want to omit having to factorize x.
 Either by taking a square root over a finite field or something different.
 Because if I can omit that factorization, based on what I was doing in the last months, I know I will have found a breakthrough and I would be able to prove I did immediatly.

+Update: Alright, the linear algebra step now has 4 parts. zx, zx+y, poly_val and the quadratic character (restricting to z = 1 for now, else that also needs to factorize).
+I copied the quadratic character related code from the NFS PoC (see link above), but I'll rewrite that eventually with simpler calculations if we're only going to use quadratics.
+So what I need to do next, is drop that zx part.
+I can do this :).

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>